myopdev/myopdev.github.io/_posts/2015-08-22-myop-install.markdown

 # Installing MYOP

-After you have installed the software requirement, you can install MYOP by following the instructions below:
+After you have installed the required software, you can install MYOP by following the instructions below:

 * You can download MYOP from our GitHub repository.